 Students study a variety of literary and non-fiction texts, all of which contribute to our rigorous academic programme.
 Poetry by Heart is an important feature of our KS3 curriculum.
 Each year, students learn a poem from the Literary Canon to recite to their class.
 This is representative of the vision of the English department which is to unashamedly promote the academic merits of the subject, to engender a love for literature and to support students’ wider literary reading to give them a strong platform for analytical independence, creativity and originality.

-Student work is assessed in two ways:
+Student work is assessed in the following way:

 - DMPF (distinction, merit, pass, fail) is used to assess work that requires an effort mark.
 Independent projects, research projects and work that requires particular presentation skills are assessed based on student effort.
 This assessment style stems from the Department’s ‘Effort to Excellence’ commitment, which acknowledges that success should be measured by motivation and effort, not just academic outcomes.